 It reminded me a lot of Harry Potter (the sudden discovery of a world you never knew about going on all around you, werewolves, flying motorcycles, bad guy obsessed with pure bloodlines, etc), but there was more romance and more snark.

 I particularly loved Jace because of his snarkiness.
 You know I’m always most attached to the character with the snappy and sarcastic lines (see House, Sawyer, Jacob Black, etc., etc.,).
 Jace has some lines so hilarious, I was laughing out loud in the car and rewinding to listen to them again.

 And, of course, there’s a terrific love-triangle, another plot device I will probably never ever grow tired of.
 It comes as a surprise only to Clary that Simon has been secretly in love with her for years (Jace picks up on it approximately ten seconds after meeting Simon).

-I guess if I was to make one negative comment about this book, it’s the heavy handed foreshadowing (like the revelation half way through the book that Simon likes her – as if it wasn’t SO so obvious from page 1) or the secrets about Clary’s family.
+I guess if I was to make one negative comment about City of Bones, it’s the heavy handed foreshadowing (like the revelation half way through the book that Simon likes her – as if it wasn’t SO so obvious from page 1) or the secrets about Clary’s family.

-The best part is that I have the next two books here waiting for me, courtesy of the Notable Books project.
+The best part is that I have the next two books of The Mortal Instruments series here waiting for me, courtesy of the Notable Books project.
 City of Ashes, here I come!